Ekleog/kannader/doc/design.md

 [Rise and Fall of the Operating System](http://www.fixup.fi/misc/usenix-login-2015/login_oct15_02_kantee.pdf)

-The very action of opening TCP port 25 can be delegated to a very small privileged program or service manager, that is runs with high privilege anyway(systemd) SMTP server can accept the passed descriptor and use it without ever having to escalate privilege.
+The very action of opening TCP port 25 can be delegated to a very small privileged program or OS service manager.
+OS service manager runs with root privilege anyway.
+SMTP server can accept the passed descriptor and use it without ever having to escalate privilege.

 Nowadays people are not logging in to the mail server via ssh to check mail.
-Modern mail servers are running MDAs like dovecot to present an IMAP iterface to the user.
+Modern mail servers are running MDAs like Dovecot to present an IMAP interface to the user.
 Very likely the mail itself is stored in a virtual mailboxes, owned by one user (usually `vmail`)